When I was in my 20s, I came to Madrid and didn’t speak a word of Spanish

 Our courses and methodologies are designed to be dynamic, enriching, and enjoyable, with cultural education woven into Spanish language instruction.

 We have been teaching Spanish since 1994, and we know how to pour enthusiasm and creativity into all of our Spanish courses so that students, whether they are beginning or advanced, feel inspired and engaged in their studies.

-Our goal is to become a standard in Spanish instruction, reconnecting students with joy of learning and promoting Spain as the best place to learn Spanish and put it into practice!
+Our goal is to reconnect students with the joy of learning and there´s no place like Spain to put into practise your Spanish!